probabilists/zuko/CONTRIBUTING.md

 ### Documentation

-The package's [documentation](https://francois-rozet.github.io/zuko) is automatically built by [Sphinx](https://www.sphinx-doc.org) using type hints and docstrings.
+The package's [documentation](https://zuko.readthedocs.io) is automatically built by [Sphinx](https://www.sphinx-doc.org) using type hints and docstrings.
 All classes and functions accessible to the user should be documented with [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings.
-After installing the documentation dependencies (`sphinx` and `furo`), you can build it with
+You can build it locally with

 ```
-cd sphinx
+cd docs
-bash build.sh
+pip install -r requirements.txt
+sphinx-build . html
 ```

 ### Commits